 Stephen Goodson is the director of a central bank in South Africa.
 (With credits to Mr. Goodson for his meticulous research.)

-Posted by Dr. Ingrid R. Zundel on Jun 26 2011, With 0 Reads, Filed under Editor, History, Living, World War II.
+Posted by Dr. Ingrid R. Zundel on June 26, 2011, With 24490 Reads Filed under History, Life, World War II (1939-1945).
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.